Frequently Asked Questions

 Grant Report Available and Grant Report Incomplete – The final evaluation is available for the user to complete.

 The applicant has submitted his/her final evaluation for review by the NFL Foundation.

 Finalized – The final evaluation has been approved by the NFL Foundation.

 If you have any questions regarding the status of your application, please post a message to the NFL Foundation team through the “Contact Us” system and we will get back to you promptly.

 You can find the status of your application on your dashboard after you sign in on GAMS.
 Please refer to the chart under the question “How do I check the status of my grant application?” to read about each “Status” category and what it means about your application.

 Each NFL Foundation Grant program has its own submission cycle.
 Please refer to the specific application for further details on deadlines.

 If you do not see the application appear under the 'Apply' tab then it is likely the application is not yet available for submissions or the deadline has passed for the year.

-It typically takes 14-21 business days for the NFL Foundation to process Grant award checks.
+Grant checks may take up to 30 business days for the NFL Accounts Payable department to process Grant award checks.

 The primary contact listed in the application will receive the Grant check via FedEx delivery.
 Please ensure that the address provided in the application is correct and is not a PO Box.
 The Foundation will not send checks to PO Boxes.

 Due to the high volume of applications we receive for this program, the NFL Foundation can no longer accept faxed documents.
 All required documents must be submitted online through GAMS If you have trouble uploading the documents, please send a message to the NFL Foundation through the messaging system and describe the issue.
 The NFL Foundation administrator will contact you to provide assistance.